If you need gift ideas for bodybuilders and other types of weightlifters, this post is for you.

 And it works seamlessly.
 It’s more effective, more convenient and of course way cleaner than using chalk — or any other alternatives for that matter.

 If you’re not a lifter yourself, you might not get just how helpful this is–but trust me, it is.
 Ask any seasoned lifter, and I can guarantee you they’ve run into the annoyance of slippage during squats or bench–to varying extents (those of us who sweat a lot have experienced it the most).

 I’ve done full reviews on two different shirts from the previous generation known as the Bar Grip 3.0.
 If you’re interested, you can read those here:

-As I go over in my reviews, the previous generation of shirts were awesome.
-BUT, A7 outdid themselves with their new and improved version...
+As I go over in my reviews, the previous generation of shirts was awesome.
+BUT, A7 outdid themselves with their new and improved version…

 These new Bar Grip shirts are indeed superior to the old 3.0 generation.
-Here's the main differences:
+Here are the main differences:

 - The grip material is even grippier than before.
 They used the same stuff that’s used on wide receiver gloves for catching footballs.
 I can vouch that the grip on the newer Bar Grip shirts is noticeably stronger than on the 3.0.

 - The grip material is deeper into the fabric.
 This means it’ll be more durable and able to handle more abuse.

 - The new 95% cotton / 5% lycra fabric blend allows for better moisture wicking and comfort while still maintaining the athletic tapered cut.

 - The neck hole is slightly larger to accommodate the generally larger necks of lifters.